-Among the Tyrant created, Nemesis in the Resident Evil 3 storyline is probably the most perfect creature, when it is surprisingly smart.
+Among the Tyrant created, Nemesis in the Resident Evil 3 storyline is probably the perfect creature, when it is surprisingly smart.

-Scientists at the European branch branched off on their research, not focusing on improving the fitness of existing Tyrant models, instead thinking about making them a brain.
+Scientists at the European branch branched off on their research, not focusing on improving the fitness of existing Tyrant models, instead of thinking about making them a brain.
 “New” – the one that will receive orders and perform on behalf of the host.
-The new project revolves around finding a suitable parasite that can take Tyrant’s brain and replace it, which takes more than 10 years because most experiments fail and the host both refuse this parasite (except for the case of Lisa Trevor).
+The new project revolves around finding a suitable parasite that can take Tyrant’s brain and replace it, which takes more than ten years because most experiments fail, and the host both refuse this parasite (except for the case of Lisa Trevor).

 Now let’s talk about the NE-α Type parasite – the most beautiful creature the European branch has ever created in the Resident Evil 3. storyline.
-What you see in the game is actually just a Tyrant that has been NE- α Type parasite, a hollow corpse with the brain and nerves completely under control and act independently.
-So when I say that Nemesis is smart, it’s actually entirely thanks to NE-α Type, but that Tyrant T-103 itself doesn’t have any brains at all.
+What you see in the game is just a Tyrant that has been NE- α Type parasite, a hollow corpse with the brain and nerves entirely under control and act independently.
+So when I say that Nemesis is smart, it’s entirely thanks to NE-α Type, but that Tyrant T-103 itself doesn’t have any brains at all.

-The characteristics of Nemesis are similar to those of normal T-103s in combat spikes, you may notice them always wearing thick cloaks, because this is not only an object to hide their identity. such as bulletproof or explosion-proof, but also serves as an artificial “lock”.
-Every time a part of Tyrant’s cape is lost, it will expose its body and begin to transform, in the case of Nemesis, its entire body will be “bathed” in the T-Virus from NE- α Type secreted continuously, so the more seriously injured, Nemesis evolved like crazy.
+The characteristics of Nemesis are similar to those of normal T-103s in combat spikes.
+You may notice them always wearing thick cloaks because this is not only an object to hide their identity.
+Such as bulletproof or explosion-proof, but also serves as an artificial “lock”.
+Every time a part of Tyrant’s cape is lost, it will expose its body and begin to transform.
+In the case of Nemesis, its entire body will be “bathed” in the T-Virus from NE- α Type secreted continuously, so the more seriously injured, Nemesis evolved like crazy.

-In theory, if Nemesis could immediately attack and destroy NE-α Type, then Nemesis would also die, since at that time it would no longer have “brains”, but this usually did not happen in the game.
+In theory, if Nemesis could immediately attack and destroy NE-α Type, then Nemesis would also die since, at that time, it would no longer have “brains”, but this usually did not happen in the game.
 Nemesis was also smart enough to find another source of life when she was injured, like the fact that she ate a T-103 at the end of the game to turn into a bizarre, muddy, legless group.